ophian/ophian.github.io/_posts/2018-12-31-Serendipity-Styx-2.7.0-released.md

 last_modified_at: 2019-02-17T19:50:00+00:00
 ---

-Styx 2018/6 - The Serendipity Styx 2.7.0 **New Year's Eve Release Edition** is out!
+N° 2018/6 - The Serendipity Styx 2.7.0 **New Year's Eve Release Edition** is out!
 Serendipity Styx is PHP 7.3 READY and requires PHP from 5.5+!
 Approximately this is the last edition supporting the old PHP 5 Series, since its End of Life support just ended.